 As always, the festival will offer interesting guest speakers, group discussions and a thematic film programme.

-view details of our upcoming events in Gdańsk and Sofia:
+view details of our upcoming events in Bucharest and Sofia in 2020:

-We are very excited to announce our upcoming events in Gdańsk and Sofia:
+We are very excited to announce our upcoming events in Bucharest and Sofia:

 The event in Sofia at the New Bulgarian University is planed for June 2020.